IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_paper.md

 ***(Working Title)* is a *(What is it?)* that *(What does it do?)* for *(Your Audience)* to *(Why?
 What's the purpose)*.**

-*Note: Obviously you would not leave the parenthesis; it's a just a marker to denote what you should add.*
+*Note: Obviously you would not leave in the parentheses; it's a just a marker to denote what you should add.*